 One of the advantages of 5th edition is that it cuts back on much of the rules clutter.
 Every variant added increases some level of complexity.
 When running episodic/drop-in adventures the greater the use variants decreases the ability for a new player to buy in.
 Enough layers added onto the Basic Rules and you increase the need for a zero session (or a bonus hour+ spent educating the new member of the group).

 Here’s the thing.
 I like many of the variants for narrative purposes and others for simulationist purposes.
 I’m also busy with real life and gaming is supposed to be fun.
 Most of these are one-time things that once noted on a character sheet just need to be remembered.
 For those that drop-in on occasion this helps them.
 They don’t need to know what all characters can do, just what they can do and how to apply their character’s knowledge.

 - Gritty Realism – this changes the pace of the story from video game to more like a novel.
 Rangers, Barbarians, Druids, Priests of various land gods/goddesses can establish a sanctuary of long rest in the wilderness as an intrinsic class feature.
 The outlander background also has this ability.

 - Feats – Adding individual variance and the ability to customize creates more unique characters.
 Each of the groups of people (Kin, Ken, Kon) start with a specific Feat.

 - Inspiration – Do awesome role-play stuff and you get an advantage in roll-play stuff.

 - Backgrounds – Some fan shared backgrounds are assumed as available.
-Most notably the Slave by Morrus, since Azsel is what it is.
 All variant backgrounds listed in the PHB are valid.
 There are seven backgrounds unique to the Everflow as well.